In this article

 • How will employees receive reimbursements—through direct deposit, cash, or some other method?

-After careful review, release your reimbursement policy to the entire company.
+After incorporating feedback, you’ll be ready to release your reimbursement policy to the company.
 Make sure to communicate the new policy to all employees through channels like email, company meetings, or your company’s internal communication platform.
+Your policy should be clear, easy to follow, and readily accessible so employees can find it when they need to.

 Which business expenses are considered reimbursable?